Listed measurements: 6-foot-⅞, 275 pounds.

-2021-22 year, eligibility: A junior, Cross still has all four seasons of his eligibility remaining after playing in only four games in 2019 and then being a beneficiary of the universal pandemic eligibility waiver in 2020.
+2022-23 year, eligibility: A senior, Cross has three seasons of eligiblity remaining, in part thanks to playing in only four games as a freshman in 2019 and in part thanks to the universal pandemic eligibility waiver.

-  Recruiting: A consensus four-star prospect, the Gatorade New Jersey Football Player of the Year chose Notre Dame over offers from a number of Big Ten and ACC programs, including Michigan, Northwestern and Boston College, to name a few typical Irish foes.
-The son of a former NFL tight end, Cross was rated the No. 27 defensive end in the class of 2019, per rivals.com.
+Recruiting: The Gatorade New Jersey Football Player of the Year in 2018, Cross chose Notre Dame over plenty of Big Ten and ACC offers, including Michigan, Northwestern and Boston College.
+The son of a former NFL tight end, the consensus four-star prospect was rated the No. 27 defensive end in the class, per rivals.com.

 CAREER TO DATE

 Cross broke out in 2021 with 22 tackles in 11 games, including 4.5 tackles for loss with three sacks, all while still in a reserve role.
 He most shined in November as Ademilola’s nagging shoulder slowed him a bit more and the Irish as a whole began to tire.
 In Notre Dame’s four games from Halloween Eve to mid-November, Cross racked up 12 tackles with three sacks.

 2019: 4 games; 7 tackles.

 2021: 11 games; 22 tackles with 4.5 for loss including three sacks.

 This reporter’s high school won the football state championship his senior year of high school.
 (Nope, not on the team.)
 Its nose tackle was an intense son of a military man, standing all of 5-foot-6, and that might be generous.
 In the winter, he wrestled at a weight class somewhere in the 140s or 150s.
 In no way was he your typical nose tackle.

 But pound-for-pound, no one on that team or any opposition could match him for muscle, let alone frightening intensity.